 One of the most important skills a leader can acquire is how to listen.
 A true leader always takes his or her team's feedback into account when making decisions.
 This skill can be taught by being a good listener yourself.

-"Always listen to the input you receive, and act on it," said Guryan Tighe, chief culture officer of Highwire Public Relations.
+"Always listen to the input you receive, and act on it," said Guryan Tighe, a partner at Speakeasy Strategies public relations firm.
 "If you have only your own agenda in mind, you can't truly hear others' input and potentially, the next great idea.
 Make sure your business is set up to stimulate people around you to create and take initiative.
 For example, ask the trainees about their training experience, as this encourages an environment focused on growth and development."

 Help them craft a future vision